messari/MessariKit/packages/api/README.md

 # Messari SDK

-Messari SDK is a convenient way to interact with Messari's APIs.
+Messari Typescript SDK is a convenient way to interact with Messari's APIs.
 It provides a type-safe, intuitive interface for accessing Messari's suite of crypto data and AI services.

 ## Features